WojciechP/nojokescala/_posts/2015-09-11-futures-and-either.markdown

 * Don't raise exceptions for no good reason
 * Use monads where you expect business failures (`Either` or `Option`)
 * Design your types so that you know their values present valid data

+I hope you've got some new insights on the matter by now.
+If you have encountered any other patterns for handling errors please share them in the comments.
+Special thanks to Artur Bańkowski for reviewing the early version of the post.